roderickvella/Game-Agentic-Session-Learn/README.md

 ### macOS

-From Terminal in the GASL folder, run:
+From Terminal in the GameLearn folder, run:

 ```bash
 chmod +x start_gamelearn.sh